-Present law requires that any expelled student attending an alternative education program and exhibiting disorderly conduct shall be dismissed from the alternative education program and shall not be permitted to return to the alternative education program until his period of expulsion has ended.
+Present law requires that an expelled student attending an alternative education program and exhibiting disorderly conduct be dismissed from the program and not be permitted to return to such program until his period of expulsion has ended.

 Proposed law repeals present law.